View all experts

 Reseller Program #1: The Solutions Partner Program from HubSpot

-One of the most successful programs in B2B tech startup history, HubSpot's Solutions Partner Program is a great example of how integrating resellers within the product itself made it so much easier for them to understand what they were selling in the first place.
+One of the most successful programs in B2B tech startup history, HubSpot’s Solutions Partner Program is a great example of how integrating resellers within the product made it easier for them to understand what they were selling.

-Of course, HubSpot is in the unique position of offering specifically a CRM tool to their customers, making it easy for partners to embrace HubSpot's culture and even enable entire companies that revolve around the Solutions Program.
+Of course, HubSpot is uniquely positioned to offer a CRM tool specifically to their customers, making it easy for partners to embrace HubSpot’s culture and even enabling entire companies that revolve around the Solutions Program.

 A few things that make the program effective:

-These elements combined make the step of entering HubSpot's world as a reseller worth it.
-Just jumping from the basic "Provider" tier to the "Partner" tier gets you 20% commissions for the entire lifetime of a subscription.
-Considering their prices, that's nothing to sneeze at.
+These elements combined make entering HubSpot’s world as a reseller worth it.
+Just jumping from the basic “Provider” tier to the “Partner” tier gets you 20% commissions for the entire lifetime of a subscription.
+Considering their prices, that’s nothing to sneeze at.

-Resellers then mark up what HubSpot has to offer with their own consulting services, making it an incredibly profitable deal on both ends: HubSpot gets an indirect salesforce that's spread out across multiple countries whereas the resellers get to pitch an amazing product that they can profit off of while delivering premium business consulting services.
+Resellers then mark up HubSpot's offerings with their own consulting services, making it an incredibly profitable deal on both ends: HubSpot gets an indirect salesforce spread across multiple countries, whereas the resellers pitch an amazing product that they can profit from while delivering premium business consulting services.

 Reseller Program #2: Microsoft's Solution Providers Program

-Similar to HubSpot's reseller program, Microsoft's solutions partner network is a lot older and a lot larger, starting all the way back in 1992 and expanding to include all the newest Microsoft technologies.
+Similar to HubSpot’s reseller program, Microsoft’s solutions partner network is much older and much larger.
+It started in 1992 and expanded to include all the latest Microsoft technologies.

 Although the program isn’t nearly as “intuitive” as HubSpot’s, it achieved success through a strong effort from internal Microsoft representatives pushing their offerings outward and into organizations that would strongly benefit from reselling tech like Azure or Office 365.